huntermcknight/hackthebox-retired/granny/granny-report.md

 **Privilege Escalation Vulnerability:** TrackPopupMenu Privilege Escalation (MS14-058 / CVE-2014-4113)

+[Note: this exact strategy can also be used for Grandpa.]

 ## Penetration

 We begin with a port scan of the target.